A) Token for Admission

 “If one is speaking to an intelligent person over a two-way radio, the radio will normally emit sensible replies to whatever one says.
 But the radio does not do this in virtue of a capacity to make sensible replies that it possesses.
 The two-way radio is like my machine in being a conduit for intelligence, but the two devices differ in that my machine has a crucial capacity that the two-way radio lacks.
 In my machine, no causal signals from the interrogators reach those who think up the responses, but in the case of the two-way radio, the person who thinks up the responses has to hear the questions.
 In the case of my machine, the causal efficacy of the programmers is limited to what they have stored in the machine before the interrogator begins.”

-Computers and their designs are artifacts, arranged by humans, artificially.
-The intentionality that seems to originate in the machine is derived from our intentionality.
+Computers and their designs are artifacts arranged by humans.
+The intentionality that seems to originate in the machine is artificial and instead derived from our intentionality.

 J) Revisiting Qualia